max-cmoa/browsersync-reload-browser-test/README.md

 # simple-starter-theme

   A starter theme for beginners to build upon.
+If you ever get stuck, **Google it**

   Remember these words: **Make one change/save at a time, and reload your browser to see if your change worked**.